Nebraska City man sentenced for manslaughter, child abuse - NewsBreak

 This 'North Omaha Cat Lady' has attracted 2.5 million followers on TikTok

-OMAHA -- Caerhl Irey can’t exactly explain how a jolly, plus-sized woman with gray hair, a grandma-type who goes by the name "North Omaha Cat Lady," has 2.5 million followers on TikTok.
+Caerhl Irey can’t exactly explain how a jolly, plus-sized woman with gray hair, a grandma-type who goes by the name "North Omaha Cat Lady," has 2.5 million followers on TikTok.
 Her videos have 89 million "likes."
 “I’m sort of a buffet,” she suggests.
-That description...
+That description is somehow...

 Jets land at Offutt Air Force Base to celebrate the opening of rebuilt runway